 I am a native Coloradoan in my natural habitat.
 Denver is my favorite city in all the world and I like to learn a little more about it every day.
 I'm always up for an adventure to a new place, to a new restaurant or to try out a new activity.
 I love museums and the like, interesting districts and even the occasional hike.
-Since I recently started working downtown, I'm discovering more of the city every day and realizing how little of it I've actually experienced.
+I work downtown and like to go exploring on my lunch hours.

-I have a very dry sense of humor and it comes out fairly often, and I always appreciate someone witty who can laugh with me.
+I have a very dry sense of humor and I always appreciate someone witty who can laugh with me.

 I've been trying to become more active lately and have been looking for fun ways to get my exercise in.
 I settled on running (I use the term loosely) but would love to try other options.
 I'm also working on expanding the range of what I can cook, trying new recipes and ordering way more cookbooks than are probably necessary.